SE-UP/RSE-UP/_sources/chapters/working_in_teams.md

 Most research software projects begin as the work of one person, who may continue to do the bulk of the coding and data analysis throughout its existence {cite:p}`Maju2019`.
 As projects become larger, though, they eventually need more contributors to sustain them.
-Involving more people also improves the functionality and robustness of the code,since newcomers bring their own expertise or see old problems in new ways.
+Involving more people also improves the functionality and robustness of the code, since newcomers bring their own expertise or see old problems in new ways.

 In order to leverage a group's expertise, a project must do more than *allow* people to contribute: